bensgith/vscode-dict/README.md

-# vscode-dict README
+# VS Code Dictionary

 An Englihs dictionary for developers to quickly search definition of English words.

 ## Features

-- Provide quick search for English words
+- Quick search for English words
+- English definitions and examples

 ## Requirements